-This hibiscus paloma cocktail is a refreshing recipe; the tart grapefruit and lime juices are well complemented by the sweet floral hibiscus simple syrup.
-Break out that bottle of tequila and mix up a batch of these drinks today!
+This hibiscus paloma is a refreshing cocktail recipe; the tart grapefruit and lime juices are well complemented by the sweet and floral hibiscus simple syrup.
+Break out that bottle of tequila and mix up a batch of these delicious drinks today!

 Earlier this month, I made grapefruit hibiscus margaritas and I have about 10 gallons of hibiscus simple syrup and a pitcher of grapefruit juice leftover.
 Okay…. those amounts are grossly exaggerated.